jonpulsifer/ts/apps/slingshot/README.md

 3. Ensure Workload Identity Federation is configured for your Vercel project
 4. Deploy!

-The platform uses Google Cloud Storage with Workload Identity Federation for authentication when deployed on Vercel, and will automatically scale.
+The platform uses Google Cloud Firestore with Workload Identity Federation for authentication when deployed on Vercel, and will automatically scale.

 ## Limitations